madetech/learn/event-plans/README.md

 ## Made Learning Day

-The Made Learning Day format is our oldest 100% learning-focussed full day format.
+The Made Learning Day format is our oldest 100% learning-focused full day format.

 The goal of a Made Learning Day is to focussed on learning outcomes, unlike hack days or similar.